nithyaramakrishnan/data-shield/ts-index.md

 * The token that you're using might be expired.

 {: tsResolve}
 To resolve the issue, verify that you are using the correct email ID.
 If yes, verify that the email has the correct permissions to access the Enclave Manager.
 If you have the right permissions, your access token might be expired.
 Tokens are valid for 60 minutes at a time.
 To obtain a new token, run `ibmcloud iam oauth-tokens`.
+If you have multiple IBM Cloud accounts, verify that the account you are logged in to the CLI with the correct account for the Enclave Manager cluster.

 ## The container converter API returns a forbidden error